curl/curl/docs/cmdline-opts/cert.md

 `pkcs11` if none was provided and the --cert-type option is set as `ENG` if none was provided.

+If curl is built against GnuTLS library, a PKCS#11 URI can be used to specify a certificate located in a PKCS#11 device.
+A string beginning with `pkcs11:` is interpreted as a PKCS#11 URI.

 (iOS and macOS only) If curl is built against Secure Transport, then the certificate string can either be the name of a certificate/private key in the system or user keychain, or the path to a PKCS#12-encoded certificate and